Right Club: Outbreak of war

+MI5 uncovered two fascist plots that involved members of the Right Club, all of which would've taken place when German troops landed in Britain, including one planned by Ramsay himself.
+The most militarily advanced coup, organized by Leigh Vaughan-Henry, who was not a member of the Right Club, reported to have already organized 18 cells of 25 members each for the coup.
+Among those named as potential participants retired general J. F. C. Fuller and retired admiral Barry Domvile.
+Also implicated, but not conclusively, was General Edmund Ironside, then Chief of the Imperial General Staff and about to be named commander-in-chief of the Home Guard.
+Fuller, a close friend of Ironside, told Domvile that "Ironside is with us."

 End of the club

 One of the last members to join the Right Club was Tyler Kent, a cypher clerk at the American Embassy in London.
 Ramsay gave Kent, who had diplomatic immunity due to his job, the ledger containing the pre-war list of Right Club members for safe-keeping.
 Kent was stealing top-secret documents from the embassy, and Ramsay hoped to leak sensitive correspondence between Churchill and Roosevelt with the intention of discouraging US support for Britain in the war.
 Unknown to the conspirators they had already fallen under suspicion, and several active members of the Right Club were MI5 operatives.
 On 20 May, Kent's flat was raided and he was arrested; the locked 'Red Book' was forced open.
 Ramsay's involvement with Kent was extremely concerning to the authorities as Ramsay enjoyed Parliamentary privilege: Kent was passing the stolen documents to Ramsay, and if not intercepted it would have been impossible to prevent their publication.

 The Cabinet decided to extend Defence Regulation 18B to give more power to detain people suspected of disloyalty.
 Ramsay was arrested and lodged in Brixton Prison on an order under Regulation 18B on 23 May 1940, and many other Right Club members were detained.
+This ended Ramsay's plans for a coup.